redpanda-data/connect/website/docs/configuration/interpolation.md

 If a literal string is required that matches this pattern (`${foo}`) you can escape it with double brackets.
 For example, the string `${{foo}}` is read as the literal `${foo}`.

-## Functions
+## Dynamic Queries

-Some Benthos fields also support function interpolations, which are much more powerful expressions that allow you to extract fields of messages and perform arithmetic.
+Some Benthos fields also support function interpolations, which are much more powerful expressions that allow you to query the contents of messages and perform arithmetic.
 The syntax of a function interpolation is `${!<expression>}`, where the contents are a logical expression including a range of functions.
 For example, with the following config:

 ```yaml
 output: